Listen to “CHM055:Homeschooling High School, College Scholarships, & More with Lee Binz, The Home Scholar” on Spreaker.

 - Saxon Math– lots of practice and has placement tests, plus video tutorials

-- For more helps on how to choose curriculum, check out Lee’s book Homeschool Curriculum That’s Affective
+- For more help on how to choose a curriculum, check out Lee’s book Homeschool Curriculum That’s Affective

 Lee recommends allowing your students to preview the curriculum before purchasing and getting their feedback.

 - Lee gives us some tips on how to calculate credits.

 - For more information, check out Lee’s book on Grades, Credits, and Transcripts.

 - She gives us some tips on how to prepare for standardized tests.

 - Standardized tests can help our students to learn test-taking skills.

 She also discusses with us the difference between a GED and a high school diploma.